toddcf/pielcanela2/README.md

 1. Replace bg image with a video (once we have the video).
 2. Mobile Responsiveness:
   a.
-Fit "Piel Canela Massage Therapy" on one line on most screen sizes.
-  b.
 Position buttons correctly for different screen sizes.
 3. I removed the white margin on top of HERO by manually adding `margin-top: -30px;`, but I shouldn't have to do that.
 Figure out what is wrong.

 ### Nav

-1. When expanded (xl and larger), nav-items should not take up multiple lines of text.
-See https://getbootstrap.com/docs/4.0/content/typography/#responsive-typography.
-2. If possible, have SCHEDULE NOW link always visible in nav.
-3. Add hover effects to svg (if possible) and text below the logo, so users know it's a link.
+1. Add hover effects to svg (if possible) and text below the logo, so users know it's a link.
+2. Connect all links to other pages (once those pages are created).

 ### About the Therapist